alfredmayaki/alfredmayaki/README.md

 - 👋🏾 Hi, I’m @alfredmayaki
+- 🎓 I'm at The Open University Business School
-- 👀 I’m interested in Economics
+- 👀 I’m interested in HRM, AOB, and Economics
 - 🌱 I’m currently learning Spatial Econometrics in R
-- 💞️ I’m looking to collaborate on Labour Economics related research.
+- 💞️ I’m looking to collaborate on Labour economics-related research.
 - 📫 How to reach me alfred.mayaki@ou.ac.uk

 <!---